Christie125/Turtle-Timer/README.md

 This project is called Turtle Timer.

-I allows a user to set a timer that can loop a set number of times, while enjoying the aesthetics of an under-the-sea theme.
+It allows a user to set a timer that can loop a set number of times, while enjoying the aesthetics of an under-the-sea theme.

 I created this project as I felt annoyed that I had to reset a timer every time I have to repeat it.
 In addition, I felt that existing products were quite plain and boring, and I didn't want to be boring (also, I just really wanted to make a Chrome extension)!